 Validation Protocol Table 2: Requirement checklist Checklist Question Reference Means of verification (MoV) Comment Draft and/or Final Conclusion The various requirements in Table 1 are linked to checklist questions the project should meet.
 The checklist is organised in seven different sections.
 Each section is then further sub-divided.
-Gives reference to documents where the answer to the checklist question or item is Explains how conformance with the checklist question is investigated.
-Examples of means of verification are document review (DR) or interview The section is used to elaborate and discuss the checklist question and/or the conformance to the question.
-It is further used This is either acceptable based on evidence provided (OK), or a Corrective Action Request (CAR) due to non-compliance with the checklist question (See below).
-Clarification (CL) is used when the validation team has The lowest level found.
-(I).
-N/A means not to explain the identified a need for constitutes a checklist applicable. conclusions further clarification. question. reached.
+The lowest level constitutes a checklist question.
+Gives reference to documents where the answer to the checklist question or item is found.
+Explains how conformance with the checklist question is investigated.
+Examples of means of verification are document review (DR) or interview (I).
+N/A means not applicable.
+The section is used to elaborate and discuss the checklist question and/or the conformance to the question.
+It is further used to explain the conclusions reached.
+This is either acceptable based on evidence provided (OK), or a Corrective Action Request (CAR) due to non-compliance with the checklist question (See below).
+Clarification (CL) is used when the validation team has identified a need for further clarification.